 The LignoForce System™: A process for the production of high-quality lignin from black liquor

-FPInnovations and NORAM Engineering jointly developed the LignoForceTM process, a patented technology for the recovery of high-purity lignin from softwood, hardwood or eucalyptus kraft black liquors.
+FPInnovations and NORAM Engineering jointly developed the LignoForceTM system, a patented technology for the recovery of high-purity lignin from softwood, hardwood or eucalyptus kraft black liquors.
 The process was implemented in West Fraser’s Hinton pulp mill in 2016, Canada’s first commercial-scale lignin recovery plant.

 This process can be used at kraft pulp mills to produce:

 - more pulp in the case of mills that are recovery-boiler limited (by offloading the recovery boiler with respect to calorific and solids loading)

 - high-quality lignin (acid form) for use as a carbon-neutral fuel in the lime kiln

 - high-quality lignin (acid or base form) for sale to market for use in several medium- and high-value applications such as wood adhesives, dispersants, and as a bitumen substitute in asphalt.

 A unique feature of the LignoForceTM technology is the presence of a black liquor oxidation step prior to the precipitation of lignin by acidification with carbon dioxide, CO2.
 This provides several advantages compared to other processes for kraft lignin precipitation: